- Departments A-H

 - Maintaining a home and community environment that promotes safety and well-being.

 The PRIDE training that we are currently offering has components of in-person instruction and independent study through 4 Specific Learning Clusters including modules assigned on Foster Parent College.
 We use a training curriculum that was designed by Consortium for Resource Adoptive and Foster Family Training (CRAFFT) and approved by Child Welfare League of America (CWLA).
 Foster Parent College modules consist of 18 hours of training.
 The in person/ zoom training utilizing the PRIDE curriculum to include specific CAFF and CRAFFT information consists of another 18 hours of training.

 CAFF has the flexibility to focus more heavily on the topics that we and our partner agencies of Charlottesville Department of Social Services (CDSS), Albemarle Department of Social Services (ACDSS) and Greene Department of Social Services (GCDSS) identify as particular values, common areas of struggle and community needs.
 Topics that we may focus more heavily on include: supporting birth family relationships, expectation that foster parents engage in and support these relationships, supporting reunification and relative placement, cultural awareness and engagement in supporting a family’s racial, cultural identification.
-We also push our families to work to support the needs of our community which may include being available for older teens, LBGTQ+ kids and teens, teens in crisis, and sibling groups.
-Additionally, CAFF understands the value of community support and encourage our families to make connections with other foster families through a panel of experienced foster parents during training, invitations to our parent led organization C3PO, CAFF Connections Groups and educational learning groups such as our Transracial Foster and Adoption work group.
+We also push our families to work to support the needs of our community which may include being available for older teens, youth identifying as part of the LGBTQIA+ community, teens in crisis, and sibling groups.
+Additionally, CAFF understands the value of community support and encourage our families to make connections with other foster families through a panel of experienced foster parents during training, invitations to our parent led organization CAFF Communities, CAFF Connections Support Groups and educational learning groups such as our Transracial Foster and Adoption work-group.
 We also regularly send approved families invitations to applicable post approval trainings.